diarmidmackenzie/sdt-condensed/GCT.md

 Many of the studies referenced in this, and previous chapters, have measured outcomes in terms of subjective well-being.
 As discussed at the beginning of [chapter 10](https://diarmidmackenzie.github.io/sdt-condensed/BPNT.html), a purely hedonic analysis of well-being is problematic, and there is more to well-being than subjective happiness.

-Nevertheless, may studies support the idea that when people are living eudaimonically, autonomously pursuing and attaining intrinsic aspirations, this *does* generally lead to subjective well-being, even if this is not the direct aim.
+Nevertheless, many studies support the idea that when people are living eudaimonically, autonomously pursuing and attaining intrinsic aspirations, this *does* generally lead to subjective well-being, even if this is not the direct aim.

-The choices that people make, in terms of their goals and aspirations, are significantly influenced by their need support and thwarting experienced in their development.
-But current choices also matter: cultivating mindfulness and open and interested awareness can help individuals to make more informed and integrated choices, which will lead in turn to their better functioning.
+The choices that people make, in terms of their goals and aspirations, are significantly influenced by the thwarting or supporting of their needs during their development.
+But current choices also matter: cultivating mindfulness, openness and awareness can help individuals to make more informed and integrated choices, which will lead in turn to their better functioning.